evannetwork/api-blockchain-core/docs/profile/claims.rst

-.. _claims_createStructure:
+.. _verifications_createStructure:

 createStructure
 ================================================================================

 .. code-block:: typescript

-  claims.createStructure(accountId);
+  verifications.createStructure(accountId);

-Create a new claims structure; this includes a userregistry and the associated libraries.
+Create a new verifications structure; this includes a userregistry and the associated libraries.
 This isn't required for creating a module instance, its is solely used for creating new structures on the blockchain.